Here are the restrictions on transgender people that are moving forward in US statehouses

 Three transgender youth and their parents who are suing to block Florida’s earlier ban on the care for minors expanded their challenge on Wednesday to include the prohibition DeSantis signed into law.

 Every major medical organization, including the American Medical Association, has opposed the bans and supported the medical care for youth when administered appropriately.
-Lawsuits have been filed in several of the states where the bans have been enacted this year.
+Lawsuits have been filed in several states where bans have been enacted this year.

 Bailey cited the bill pending before Parson as a reason for eliminating the rule, which had been blocked by a state judge.

-Not all states are adopting restrictions, and some Democrat-led states are enacting measures aimed at protecting the rights of LGBTQ+ youth.
+Not all states are adopting restrictions, and some Democratic-led states are enacting measures aimed at protecting the rights of LGBTQ+ youth.

-Michigan Democrats plan to introduce legislation Thursday that would ban conversion therapy for minors, a discredited practice of trying to “convert” people to heterosexuality.
+Michigan Democrats introduced legislation Thursday that would ban conversion therapy for minors, a discredited practice of trying to “convert” people to heterosexuality.

 The legislation is expected to move quickly with Democrats in control of all levels of state government.
 Democratic state Rep. Jason Hoskins, a sponsor of the bill, told The Associated Press that he hopes the legislation passes by the end of June, which is Pride Month.